dmbarbour/glas/docs/GlasApps.md

 Transaction loops are very nice in theory, but the gap between idea and implementation is intimidating.
 Developing a 'sufficiently smart' optimizer, or a language that can simplify the relevant optimizations, will be the biggest challenge for transaction loop application model.

+## Application State

+Application state is ultimately bound to the host environment.
+Specifically, the glas runtime provides an effects API for a key-value database, and application state is mapped to this database.
+However, glas programming languages will help automate this mapping.
+In practice, programmers declare variables in the application namespace then the language compiler maps variables to unique, stable keys in the database.

+This binding provides an effective basis for orthogonal persistence and distribution.
+By default, perhaps only keys for variables declared under `io.shm.` are backed by a shared database, subject to runtime configuration.
+A database is potentially mirrored or distributed.
+Specialized types such as queues or bags can improve parallelism and partitioning tolerance.

+Of course, orthogonal persistence also requires attention to initialization, schema migration, and other aspects.
+Similarly, effective distribution requires attention to locality of effects and graceful degradation under partitioning.
+Binding application state to the environment is only one aspect.

 ## Transactional Remote Procedure Calls

-I propose remote procedure calls (RPC) within transactions as a primary basis for interaction between applications.
-Without RPC, applications can only interact asynchronously via standard mailbox per app or TCP sockets.
-With RPC, applications can model their own ad-hoc mailboxes by providing a suitable interface, and also can support many synchronous interactions.
-A transaction may involve multiple calls to multiple applications.
+I propose remote procedure calls (RPC) with distributed transactions as a primary basis for interaction between applications.
+This isn't the only option: applications could interact asynchronously via shared state or network APIs.
+But RPC is a lot more convenient and can extend the features of *Transaction Loops* to distributed operations.

-Ideally, support for RPC should be consistent with *Applications as Objects*.
 An application might provide multiple variant RPC interfaces expressed as hierarchical component namespaces, perhaps indicated via naming convention (e.g. `rpc.instance.method`).
 State resources would implicitly publish associated accessor methods.
 Conversely, the application might declare RPC interfaces that should be provided by the runtime (perhaps as `io.rpc.api.method`).
 We shouldn't need first-class functions or objects for any of this.

-There are known challenges for this integration.
-Let's consider them here.

-In general, there will be multiple instances of RPC interfaces in the environment.
-Multiple apps may publish the same interface.
-A single app may masquerade as several apps.
-Of course, there could also be zero instances, and the set may vary over time due to the nature of open systems.
-In general, RPC methods require an extra parameter to indicate which instance is called.
-RPC interfaces may also need some standard methods to support system discovery.

-In context of asynchronous interactions, we must reference remote resources over the course of several transactions.
-This requires a stable means of identifying the remote resources.
-An obvious solution is to use a stable identifier for remote instances.
-An intriguing alternative is to extend our RPC discovery APIs to support stable, asynchronous sessions similar to TCP connections.
-Advantages of sessions are that they can be cleanly 'broken' and can carry status information or ad-hoc metadata.
+Multiple applications can easily publish the same interfaces, or a single application might publish more than one instance fo an interface.
+Every RPC call might take a reference parameter for which instance is called.
+Discovery of RPC instances might be supported via intermediate *registry*.
+Each RPC interface is published to or accessed through abstract registries, indicated by name and subject to runtime configuration.
+Registry names might represent fine-grained security roles or groups, i.e. such that some RPC methods are private to the 'user' while others are public.

 ## Ephemeral References

-Ephemeral values are valid only within the current transaction.
-For my vision of glas systems, I propose that APIs should favor ephemeral references especially for external resources.
+Abstract values are called *ephemeral* if they are valid only within the current transaction.
+For my vision of glas systems, I propose that APIs should favor ephemeral references to external resources.
+Although ephemeral values cannot be stored, they are subject to incremental computing and caching.

 Leveraging ephemeral references: